vegaprotocol/specs/protocol/0059-STKG-simple_staking_and_delegating.md

 towards the next epoch, though it can be undone through undelegate.

 Once Vega is aware of locked tokens, the users will have an [account](./0013-ACCT-accounts.md#staking-accounts) with the balance reflecting how many tokens were locked.
 At this point, the user can submit a transaction to stake (delegate) their tokens.
 The amount they stake must be `<= balance`, naturally.

-Any rewards paid in governance tokens that are locked should be included in the same [account].

 ```proto
 message Delegate {